solui/solui/README.md

 # solUI

-_"Declarative UIs for smart contracts"_
+_"Generate UIs for smart contracts"_

-solUI allows you to quickly and easily define, build and deploy user-friendly interfaces for your smart contracts on any chain.
+solUI allows you to quickly and easily define, build and deploy user-friendly interfaces for your smart contracts on any Ethereum chain.

 ## Getting started